parallelchain-io/prfcs/PRFCS/prfc-4.md

 ## Summary
 ---

-Sometimes it is useful to check if a contract provides certain methods in a contract.
-Similar to Ethereum's ERC 165, this proposal defines a common method to tell the contract caller about whether it supports a certain kind of methods in an efficient way.
+ParallelChain Request for Comments 4 defines a standard interface for checking if a contract implements certain interfaces.
+Similar to Ethereum's ERC 165, this proposal defines a common method to tell the contract caller about whether a contract supports a set of methods in an efficient way.

 ## Required View
 ---